A unifying Bayesian framework for adversarial robustness: Related Work

-\section{RELATED WORK}
+\section{Related Work}

-AML has gained significant attention as adversaries can manipulate data inputs to achieve malicious goals in critical settings \citep{joseph,vorobeichikantar,riosInsua2023}.
-While early AML work focused on classification \citep{goodfellow2014explaining}, the impact of these vulnerabilities is now recognized across diverse learning tasks, including regression \citep{arce2025evasion} and reinforcement learning \citep{gallego2019reinforcement}.
-In general, defenses in AML fall into two categories: {\em proactive defenses} anticipating attacks during training, and {\em reactive defenses} acting on corrupted inputs during operations.
-However, most existing strategies suffer from two fundamental limitations: 1) they are essentially deterministic, failing to quantify uncertainty about the adversary, and 2) they are designed for classical, point-estimate predictive models, not Bayesian ones.
+AML has gained significant attention as adversaries can manipulate data inputs to change model inferences or predictions, ultimately altering critical downstream decisions \citep{joseph,vorobeichikantar,riosInsua2023}.
+While early AML work focused on classification \citep{adversarialClassification2004, goodfellow2014explaining}, the impact of these vulnerabilities is now recognized across diverse learning tasks, including regression \citep{arce2025evasion} and reinforcement learning \citep{gallego2019reinforcement}.
+In general, defenses in AML fall into two categories: {\em proactive}, enacted during training by modifying the learning process to anticipate future adversaries, and {\em reactive}, deployed during testing or operations by altering how predictions are made to account for potential input corruption.
+However, most existing strategies suffer from two fundamental limitations: 1) they are essentially deterministic, failing to quantify uncertainty about the adversary's actions, and 2) they address classical, point-estimate predictive models, not Bayesian ones.

-The most prominent proactive defense is AT \citep{madry2018towards}, which frames the problem as a minimax optimization.
-An inner loop finds a worst-case attack, and an outer loop trains the model to minimize its loss on these attacks.
-This provides strong protection in many cases, but is doubly limited: its deterministic formulation ignores uncertainty in the adversary's strategy, and it is inherently designed for point-estimate models, lacking a native mechanism to protect a full predictive distribution.
-Variants like TRADES \citep{zhang2019theoretically} or adversarial logit pairing \citep{kannan2018adversarial} decompose the robust loss into classification and regularization terms, but the core paradigm remains the same.
-Several heuristic variants have attempted to accommodate uncertainty, for instance through curriculum \citep{cai2018curriculum} or adaptive \citep{balaji2019instance} training.
+The most prominent \emph{proactive} AML \emph{defense} is AT \citep{madry2018towards}, which frames the problem through minimax optimization: an inner loop finds a worst-case attack, and an outer loop trains the model to minimize its loss on these attacks.
+While providing strong empirical protection, AT perfectly illustrates the limitations highlighted.
+By optimizing against a singular, worst-case perturbation, its formulation assumes a deterministic threat model that ignores the uncertainty in the adversary's strategy.
+Furthermore, as AT is inherently designed for point-estimate models, it lacks a native mechanism to protect a full predictive distribution.
+Variants like TRADES \citep{zhang2019theoretically} or adversarial logit pairing (ALP) \citep{kannan2018adversarial} decompose the loss into classification and regularization terms, and Ensemble AT \citep{tramer2017ensemble} diversifies attack generation; yet, the core paradigm remains unchanged.
+Even heuristic attempts to accommodate uncertainty, such as curriculum \citep{cai2018curriculum} or adaptive \citep{balaji2019instance} training, fail to provide a rigorous, natively probabilistic defense.